 The group meets every month, and after taking some time to build my courage, I made the journey to Sydney’s Manly Wharf to meet them.
 It is a decision that has changed my life.
 The NBWG is just one of many writing groups in existence, and as Zena explains, they play a crucial role for writers of all genres and abilities.
 Since forming the NBWG, Zena is being published more frequently and has won eight national writing competitions.

 After just a single meeting, I was hooked.
 The critiques were thorough but ultimately positive, and the members were encouraging and generous with their knowledge and experience.
-Soon after I joined, Zena put the call out for members interested in taking part in the “Write-a-Book-in-a-day” competition, raising money for children’s cancer charities.
+Soon after I joined, Zena put the call out for members interested in participating in the “Write-a-Book-in-a-day” competition, raising money for children’s cancer charities.
 I’m sure mine was one of the first hands in the air.
-Not only did our group of ten manage to write, edit, illustrate and submit an 11,000-word children’s book in just 12 hours, our story Scribbles in the Dark also won National Best Book, National Best Illustrations and we raised the most money.
+Not only did our group of ten manage to write, edit, illustrate and submit an 11,000-word children’s book in just 12 hours, our story Scribbles in the Dark also won National Best Book, National Best Illustrations, and we raised the most money.
 As I stood at the awards ceremony to receive a certificate for the book I co-authored, I dared myself to think I might be able to do this after all.
+NaNoWriMo takes place every November and challenges writers to reach a 50,000-word target.

 Spurred on by my success, I decided to take on another challenge – National Novel Writing Month (NaNoWriMo).
-This time I was flying solo and I signed up to write 50,000 words in 30 days.
+This time I was flying solo, and I signed up to write 50,000 words in 30 days.
 Once again, it quickly became clear connecting with other writers was going to be key to success.
-Nick Hudson was the Sydney NaNoWriMo Municipal Liaison and states being around other writers definitely keeps you motivated.
+Nick Hudson was the Sydney NaNoWriMo Municipal Liaison and said that being around other writers definitely keeps you motivated.

 “Knowing you’re not alone, being able to discuss your story in a welcoming environment, and sitting beside people that you don’t have to explain why you write to, all makes you feel part of something bigger,” he says.